UoMResearchIT/omeka-image-display/README.md

 A simple plugin for [Omeka](https://omeka.org/) that adds improved image display layouts to exhibits.

+## Features
+The plugin adds an overlay for images that allows zooming by scrolling and panning by dragging accross the screen.
+This is useful for large images, since with omeka's defaults these are only show as an inline image.

+Configuration allows
+* Enabling the plugin on item pages
+* Setting the zoom speed
+* Setting the maximum zoom level
+* Setting the minimum zoom level

+The first feature is useful if the view is only required on exhibit pages, since the exhibit support is done through individual layouts.
+This can improve page loading times on image pages.

+The zoom speed is a factor by which each scroll tick zooms the image.
+If the default feels odd, you can modify this value to your liking.

+The zoom levels restrict the zoom depths.
+This is useful, since accidental scrolling or just user error may result in strange zooms - this way, we restrict the user to reasonable levels.

+Some projects may require larger zooms, some might not need as much or only want a larger image display - for such projects these settings exist.

+They can also help with performance issues, since zooming in can affect system performance.

 ## Compilation

 To compile the project, [Stylus](http://stylus-lang.com/) and